Going Global: No passport required

 Launch your teaching, research, or service project abroad

-Want to collaborate on international research, guest teach abroad, or be part of a technical exchange?
+Learn about ways to collaborate on international research, guest teach abroad, or be part of a technical exchange.
 Collectively, the BU community maintains hundreds of relationships with colleagues and institutions around the world.
-Global Programs can help you leverage existing connections, provide guidance for new collaborations, and facilitate the approval process when needed.
+We can help you leverage existing connections, provide guidance for new collaborations, and facilitate the approval process when needed.

 As you seek funding for your global engagement, there are many options: